What is a Multi-CDN Solution? CDN Strategies for Real Time Streaming Performance

 Who Needs a Multi-CDN?

-Multi-CDNs are more useful in some use cases than in others.
+Multi-CDN architecture is more useful in some use cases than in others.
 Broadcasters who are distributing content to a large group of people would certainly benefit from a multi-CDN.
 The same applies to broadcasters with a global audience, especially those with viewers in the most remote parts of the world.

-On the flip side, a multi-CDN is less important for an organization that is simply distributing video content to a small, internal audience.
+On the flip side, a multi-CDN architecture is less important for an organization that is simply distributing video content to a small, internal audience.
 A multi-CDN would be a plus, but it is not required.

 However, companies that provide streaming hosting to other broadcasters are wise to incorporate a multi-CDN to elevate their user experience and to guarantee high-quality streaming for their users’ viewers.